-However, he forgot to find out whether that particular terror actually existed.
+However, despite being a pro athlete, he forgot to find out whether that particular terror was backed up by the stats.

-He put everything on the line to stop the scourge of something he forgot to first of all verify was real.
+He put everything on the line to stop the scourge of something he forgot to first of all verify was actual.

 Please note that I’m talking about a racist, murderous pandemic, not general police brutality.
 Police brutality is absolutely a terrible problem which needs solutions.
 But I’m referring here to the notion that officers are, en masse, murdering hordes of people merely because of their race.

 As noted by National Review’s analysis of a Washington Post piece, in its article “Police Aren’t Targeting and Killing Black Men,” the malady is a myth:

 “In 74 percent of all fatal police shootings, the individuals had already fired shots, brandished a gun or attacked a person with a weapon or their bare hands,” [the Post] reported in 2015.
 “Another 16 percent of the shootings came after incidents that did not involve firearms or active attacks but featured other potentially dangerous threats.”